On This Page

 Please exercise caution and keep a safe distance.

-All campsite and group site reservations must be made through Discover Camping.
+All campsite and group site reservations must be made the BC Parks reservations system.
 When reservations are not available, all campsites function as first-come, first-served.

 Campsite reservations are accepted and first-come, first-served sites are also available.

 Please note: Take Hwy 6 east from Vernon to Lumby.
 Follow signs in Lumby turning north onto Mabel Lake Road that follow the Shuswap River for 36 kilometres on paved road through a picturesque landscape of farmland and ranches and 1 kilometre of gravel road to Mabel Lake and the campground.
 The total distance from Vernon is 60 kilometres.

 - History: Mabel Lake Provincial Park was established in 1972.
 The lake was named after Mabel Charles, daughter of a Hudson’s Bay Company manager during the late nineteenth century.